-As an independent agency established by the Provincial Government, each year the Managed Forest Council must submit an annual report to the Minister of Forests, Lands, Natural Resource Operations and Rural Development.
-Council has now submitted its 2020-21 Annual Report.
+As an independent agency established by the Provincial Government, each year the Managed Forest Council must submit an annual report to the Minister of Forests.
+Council has now submitted its 2021-22 Annual Report.

-There were 278 private managed forests in British Columbia, encompassing 808,000 hectares.
+In 2021-2022, there were 281 private managed forests in British Columbia, encompassing 805,000 hectares.
 These properties are located primarily on Vancouver Island, the southern mainland Coast, and in the Kootenays and Okanagan- Shuswap regions.

 The Annual Report summarizes: